gregod/addon-bruderpy/bruderpy/README.md

 ## Features

-* Fully automatic document archiving directly from printer
+* Fully automatic document archiving directly from scanner
 * Deskewing, thumbnailing and OCR
 * Archiving of original raw images
 * Detects document date from the letterhead